Spring and Summer Hours 2022

 Hours and Admission

-The University Chapel & Museum is closed on Easter Sunday, noon on the Wednesday before Thanksgiving Day through the following Saturday, and December 24 - January 1.
+The University Chapel & Galleries are closed on Easter Sunday, noon on the Wednesday before Thanksgiving Day through the following Saturday, and December 24 - January 1.
 Other closures are posted in advance on our website whenever possible.

 Attire: The university's stated practice has been, and continues to be, that individuals or groups not affiliated with the university may not use our campus as a platform for their own personal or political displays or statements.
 This includes, but is not limited to, historical or replica uniforms.